DominikSecka/png2pos/README.md

 ## How does it work?

-It accepts any PNG file (B/W, greyscale, RGB, RGBA), applies Histogram Equalization Algorithm and via Atkinson Dithering Algorithm converts it to B/W bitmap wrapped by ESC/POS commands.
+It accepts any PNG file (B/W, greyscale, RGB, RGBA), applies Histogram Equalization Algorithm and via "Jarvis, Judice, and Ninke" Dithering Algorithm converts it to B/W bitmap wrapped by ESC/POS commands.

 ESC/POS is a printer language.
 The “POS” stands for “Point of Sale”, the “ESC” stands for “escape” because command instructions are escaped with a special characters. png2pos utilizes ```ESC@```, ```GSV```, ```GSL```, ```GS8L``` and ```GS(L``` ESC/POS commands.
 It also prepends needed printer initialization binary sequences and adds paper cutoff command, if requested.